AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    >[!IMPORTANT]
    > The following important notices apply to ingesting content:
    > You will be able to initiate an ingestion to the destination environment only if you belong to the local **AEM administrators** group on the destination Cloud Service author service.
 If you are unable to start an ingestion, refer to [Unable to Start Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#unable-to-start-ingestion) for more details.
    > If the setting **Wipe** is enabled before ingestion, it deletes the entire existing repository and creates a new repository to ingest content into.
 This means that it resets all settings including permissions on the target Cloud Service instance.
 This is also true for an admin user added to the **administrators** group.
-You will need to be re-added to the administrators group in order to start an ingestion.
+You must be re-added to the administrators group to start an ingestion.

 1. Click on **Ingest**